Parramatta: Places of worship

 Church Street takes its name from St John's Cathedral (Anglican), which was built in 1802 and is the oldest church in Parramatta.
 While the present building is not the first on the site, the towers were built during the time of Governor Macquarie, and were based on those of the church at Reculver, England, at the suggestion of his wife, Elizabeth.
 The historic St John's Cemetery is located nearby on O'Connell Street.

 St Patrick's Cathedral (Roman Catholic) is one of the oldest Catholic churches in Australia.
 Construction commenced in 1836, but it wasn't officially complete until 1837.
 In 1854 a new church was commissioned, although the tower was not completed until 1880, with the spire following in 1883.
 It was built on the site to meet the needs of a growing congregation.
 It was destroyed by fire in 1996, with only the stone walls remaining.

 On 29 November 2003, the new St Patrick's Cathedral was dedicated.
 The historic St Patrick's Cemetery is located in North Parramatta.
 The Uniting Church is represented by Leigh Memorial Church.
 Parramatta Salvation Army is one of the oldest active Salvation Army Corps in Australia.
 Parramatta is also home to the Parramatta and Districts Synagogue, which services the Jewish community of western Sydney.

 The Greek Orthodox Parish and Community of St Ioannis (St John The Frontrunner) Greek Orthodox Church was established in Parramatta in May 1960 under the ecumenical jurisdiction of the Greek Orthodox Archdiocese of Australia to serve the predominantly emigrating Greek population of Greater Western Sydney.
 Originally, the liturgies were held in the hall of St John's Ambulance Brigade in Harris Park until the completion of the church in December 1966 located in Hassall Street Parramatta.
 The parish sold this property in 2014 and is now located at the corner of George and Purchase Streets.
 The Parish Community of St Ioannis continues to serve over 5,000 Greek parishioners.

 A Buddhist temple is located in Cowper Street, Parramatta.
-Parramatta's Mosque is in an apartment building on Marsden Street, Parrmatta.
+Parramatta's Mosque is in an apartment building on Marsden Street, Parramatta.
 The district is served by BAPS Swaminarayan Hindu temple located on Eleanor St, Rosehill, and a Murugan Hindu temple in Mays Hill, off Great Western Highway.